 These five windmills on a seaside hill are the ionic symbol of the city and the island.
-During the 16th century, the Venetians were the first to harness the two seasonal winds – the Sirocco in the winter and the Meltemi in the summer – to drive these mills for grinding grain.
-At one time Mykonos was dotted with 28 windmills, especially along the western coastline.
+During the 16th century, the Venetians were the first to harness the seasonal winds – the Sirocco in the winter and the Meltemi in the summer – to drive these mills for grinding grain.
+At one time, Mykonos was dotted with 28 windmills, especially along the western coastline.
 Now only a few remain.
-This row is called Kato Myloi which means lower windmills.
+This row is called Kato Myloi meaning lower windmills.